deadbok/5c-monitoring-server-test/inventory/README.md

  * *monitor*: Variables for the monitoring server.
      * Set IP addresses for externally accessible services.
+     * Set network on which LibreNMS does autodiscovery.
  * *vagrant*: Variables for all Vagrant VMs.
      * Set up SSH connection details for Vagrant VMs.
  * *all.yml*: Variables that applies to all groups.